-The bill amends South Dakota law regarding the process a prospective condemnor must follow before initiating condemnation proceedings.
-It establishes that a condemnor must first engage in good faith mediation with affected property owners to seek a mutually agreeable resolution regarding the property in question.
+This bill amends South Dakota law regarding the process a prospective condemnor must follow before initiating condemnation proceedings.
+It establishes that a prospective condemnor must first engage in good faith mediation with affected property owners to seek a mutually agreeable resolution regarding the property in question.
 The bill mandates that the condemnor provide written notice of their intent to acquire property at least ninety days prior to commencing any condemnation proceedings.
-This notice must include specific details such as the condemnor's contact information, a description of the property, a request for mediation, and a list of proposed mediators.
-Additionally, the bill outlines the mediation process, requiring it to occur within sixty days of the property owner's receipt of the notice, and stipulates that if mediation fails, the mediator must confirm its completion for court records.
+This notice must include specific information such as the condemnor's contact details, a description of the property, a request for mediation, and a list of proposed mediators.
+Additionally, the bill outlines that the condemnor is responsible for any costs associated with the mediation process.

 Senate Engrossed, 02/25/2025: 21-35-1